Ernesto Fonseca Carrillo: Drug trafficking

 Fonseca and other narcotics traffickers created and operated El Búfalo (The Buffalo), a ranch in Chihuahua which is one of the largest marijuana plantations in history by square footage.

 Charges and arrest

 The United States Drug Enforcement Administration (DEA) in 1982 indicted Fonseca in a money laundering operation in San Diego.
-Prior to the DEA's receiving permission to wiretap the phones where Fonseca was thought to be hiding, Fonseca fled back to Mexico.
+Prior to the DEA receiving permission to wiretap the phones where Fonseca was thought to be hiding, Fonseca fled back to Mexico.
 On April 7, 1985, Fonseca was located in Puerto Vallarta by the Mexican Army, his villa was surrounded, and he surrendered.

 Fonseca was later linked to, and admitted taking part in, events surrounding the 1985 murder of DEA agent Kiki Camarena, who was kidnapped and tortured by the Guadalajara cartel.
-Fonseca did not admit to killing Camarena and stated he was outraged that the agent was beaten.
+Fonseca did not admit to killing Camarena, and stated he was outraged that the agent was beaten.
 Fonseca was found guilty of the murder by the Mexican judicial system, and was convicted and sentenced to 40 years in prison.